 What facilities and services are there for people with disabilities?

 - We welcome all visitors and have a full range of access services including hearing loops, free wheelchair hire and more.

 Does the Museum have a shop?

-- There is a gift shop in the Hall of the Museum.
-It has many items that are affordable for most students so they can buy a reminder of their visit.
+- There is a gift shop in the Gandel Atrium, with many items that are affordable for most students.

 What if I have another question?